nvkex/nvkex/README.md

 ## 💖 to do stuff!

 Hi, I'm Sumit Bhardwaj.
-Web Development and Data Analysis is something which coincides with my passion and hobby.
+Web Development and Music is something which coincides with my passion and hobby.
 Always up for a discussion on softwares, business and other opportunity. ✌😏

 ## I work on .. 💻